10 Facts About The Ringneck Snake (USA)

 Source: iNaturalist user Cricket Raspet – CC BY 4.0

-Ring-necked snakes have a huge range, covering the entire eastern seaboard of the US and reaching the west coast in California, while skipping the northwest states like Washington.
-Across some vast stretches, such as in central Texas and Oklahoma, ring-necked snakes can be uncommon.
+Across some vast stretches, such as in western Texas and New Mexico, ring-necked snakes can be uncommon.
 But in other zones, they can swell to vast colonies and become the single most common reptile, not just snake.

 One time, herpetologist Henry Fitch was examining a flat, 4.2 hectare hilltop in eastern Kansas, bordered by rocky cliffs.
 In just 30 minutes, he managed to discover 279 ring-necked snakes, lurking under sheet metal.
 Researchers Dundee and Miller had a similar story in 1968, when they discovered 300 ring-necks in a narrow zone in just under 1 hour.
 This was again in Kansas, this time Douglas County.